Patreon/patreon-wordpress/readme.txt

 It is  difficult to protect videos due the intensive bandwidth requirements of hosting video  and having to rely on third parties such as Youtube or Vimeo.
 Youtube allows you to set videos to ‘private’ but Vimeo offers extra controls by only allowing videos to be played on specific domains.
 Visit this guide to [protecting your video content with Vimeo](https://help.vimeo.com/hc/en-us/articles/224817847-Privacy-settings-overview).

 == Upgrade Notice ==

+= 1.8.5 =

+* Modified lock or not filter to feed more variables to functions.
+* Added and calculated relevant variables during unlock process
+* Added a check for the timestamp of saved patron info
+* Now uses the saved patron info if the timestamp is within 2 seconds of current Unix time and does not call the API
+* Now saves the timestamp of the time when a user has returned from any Patreon flow
+* getPatreonUser now checks for that timestamp in order to decide whether to call the api or not

 = 1.8.4 =